sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 **Note:** If you are an IT Professional and want to understand how to configure Windows Defender Credential Guard, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)

 ### Windows Defender Device Guard
 Windows Defender Device Guard is a combination of enterprise-related hardware and software security features that, when configured together, will lock a device down so that it can only run trusted applications that are defined in code integrity policies.
+Starting in Windows 10, 1703, the Windows Defender Device Guard features have been grouped into two new features: Windows Defender Exploit Guard and Windows Defender Application control.
+When these are both enabled, Windows Defender Device Guard is enabled.
 To learn more about hardware requirements for Windows Defender Device Guard, see [Windows Defender Device Guard hardware requirements](OEM-device-guard.md)

 **Note:** If you are an IT Professional and want to understand how to configure and deploy Windows Defender Device Guard in your enterprise, see [Device Guard deployment guide](https://docs.microsoft.com/en-us/windows/device-security/device-guard/device-guard-deployment-guide)